BELvue Museum

-The museum is located in the Hôtel Bellevue, an 18th-century neoclassical hôtel (townhouse) between the / and the Place Royale/Koningsplein, next to the Royal Palace of Brussels.
-This site is served by Brussels Central Station, as well as by the metro stations Parc/Park (on lines 1 and 5) and Trône/Troon (on lines 2 and 6).
+The museum is housed in the Hôtel Belle-Vue, an 18th-century neoclassical building between the Place des Palais/Paleizenplein and the Place Royale/Koningsplein, next to the Royal Palace of Brussels.
+This site is served by Brussels-Central railway station, as well as by the metro stations Parc/Park (on lines 1 and 5) and Trône/Troon (on lines 2 and 6).

 History

+The BELvue Museum is housed in the Hôtel Belle-Vue, a five-level hôtel particulier (townhouse) dating from the late 18th century.
+This neoclassical building formed part of an architectural complex built after the Palace of Coudenberg burned down in 1731.
+It was originally built by Philippe de Proft to install a luxury hotel for travellers.

+The Place Royale/Koningsplein and its surrounding buildings were a site of fighting during the Belgian Revolution.
+It was there that the coronation ceremony of Prince Leopold of Saxe-Coburg, King of the Belgians, took place on 21 July 1831.
+The buildings then served as a residence for members of the Belgian royal family, including the future King Leopold III and Princess Astrid.

-In 1977, the Hôtel Bellevue was converted into a museum building, housing a collection from the nearby Royal Museums of Art and History.
+In 1977, the Hôtel Belle-Vue was converted into a museum building, housing a collection from the nearby Royal Museums of Art and History.
 After 1992, two small museums opened in the building relating to the history of the Belgian monarchy: the Dynasty Museum (Musée de la Dynastie, Museum van de Dynastie) and the King Baudouin Memorial (Mémorial Roi Baudouin, Memorial Koning Boudewijn).

-In 2005, the Hôtel Bellevue reopened as a museum devoted to the history of Belgium, presenting a chronological display about the nation's history since 1830.
+On 19 July 2005, the Hôtel Belle-Vue reopened as a museum devoted to the history of Belgium, presenting a chronological display about the nation's history since 1830.

 Museum

 Since its opening, the BELvue Museum, managed by the King Baudouin Foundation (KBF), has completely renewed its permanent exhibition.
 Employing a theme-based approach and with a modern, interactive exhibition layout, the museum offers visitors the keys to understanding Belgium and Belgian society.

 Seven social themes are addressed in the rooms: democracy, prosperity, solidarity, pluralism, migration, language and Europe.
 Each theme is firstly presented from the perspective of the present day, then subsequently developed and explained through the history of Belgium.
-In the BELvue’s new exhibition, history is not an end in itself, but rather a means to explain and provide the keys to understanding and interpreting our society.

 This overview of Belgium's past and present is complemented by a gallery of more than 200 objects.
-Presented chronologically from the 19th century to today, the pieces embody Belgium’s "physical memory".
-Visitors will find everyday objects, works of art and design, well-known brands, scientific discoveries, references to great sporting achievements as well as objects that recall the richness of our popular culture.
+Presented chronologically from the 19th century to today, the pieces embody Belgium's "physical memory".
+Visitors will find everyday objects, works of art and design, well-known brands, scientific discoveries, references to great sporting achievements, as well as objects that recall the richness of the country's popular culture.